nusco/narjillos/backlog.md

 * Require double-click to start tracking °°°
 * Real arguments parsing (use --no-persistence together with other switches) °°°
 * Downloadable build °°°
-* Remove the stupid termination exception in Java FX °°
 * Check speed under Linux °°
 * Try scrolling/panning commands under Linux °°
 * Batch to run on Windows °°